GSA/challenges-and-prizes/_historical-challenges/2016-cdfi-fund-prize-competition.md

-  is defined as any county or Native community that has had 20 percent or more of its population living in poverty over the past 30 years, as measured by the 1990, 2000, and 2010 decennial censuses. <strong>Please click on the following link to view the Rural Area and Persistent Poverty Lookup Tables: <a href="{{ site.baseurl }}/assets/images/wp-content/2016/06/CDFI-Fund-Prize-Challenge-Rural-and-PPC-Lookup-FINAL-7.21.16.xlsx">CDFI Fund Prize Challenge Rural and PPC Lookup </a>.  </strong><span style="text-decoration: underline;">**Please note: the Rural Area and Persistent Poverty Lookup Tables have been updated as of July 21, 2016 to include eligible areas for the U.S. Territories
+  is defined as any county or Native community that has had 20 percent or more of its population living in poverty over the past 30 years, as measured by the 1990, 2000, and 2010 decennial censuses. <strong>Please click on the following link to view the Rural Area and Persistent Poverty Lookup Tables: <a href="www.challenge.gov/assets/images/wp-content/2016/06/CDFI-Fund-Prize-Challenge-Rural-and-PPC-Lookup-FINAL-7.21.16.xlsx">CDFI
+  Fund Prize Challenge Rural and PPC Lookup </a>.  </strong><span style="text-decoration: underline;">**Please note: the Rural Area and Persistent Poverty Lookup Tables have been updated as of July 21, 2016 to include eligible areas for the U.S. Territories